From chic clothes to shoes, accessories to jewellery, we’re sending a salute to top Singaporean designers in the local fashion scene.

 Shake off that fast fashion and slip into sustainable fabrics and effortless classics that transcend trends at Esse.
 These lightweight and flowy pieces are made with breathable fabrics (great for our weather!) like lyocell, organic cotton, handloom tussar silk and cupro.
 Want to know more?
 Check out our full story with Esse founder Alicia Tsi as she gives us a crash course in sustainable fabrics!

-Ginlee, multiple locations including Great World and Tangs at Tangs Plaza; also available online
+Ginlee, multiple locations including Great World and Tangs at Tang Plaza; also available online

-Hher’s a great spot for stylish threads that’ll take you from boardroom to bar.
+Hher’s a great spot for stylish threads that’ll take you from the boardroom to the bar.
 Why?
 It’s got everything from formal tops to casual dresses.
-And don’t for once assume there are only minimalist lines, soft shapes and subtle details – the local boutique surprises with pops of colour and edgy silhouettes.
+And don’t assume there are only minimalist lines, soft shapes and subtle details.
+The local boutique surprises with pops of colour and edgy silhouettes.

-We love a local label that bucks the trend, instead of setting it.
-Designers Kane Tan and Sven Tan (of alldressedup fame)’s strategy is a clever one – forgo the typical seasonal dictates of fashion, and focus instead on creating capsule collections of wardrobe essentials that every woman needs.
-And indeed, judging by In Good Company’s aesthetic of sophisticated and classic silhouettes, which are tailored to Singapore’s weather, no man, woman or child would be able to resist snagging an IGC creation or two for themselves.
+We love a local label that bucks the trend instead of setting it.
+Designers Kane Tan and Sven Tan (of alldressedup fame)’s strategy is a clever one.
+They forgo the typical seasonal dictates of fashion and focus on creating capsule collections of wardrobe essentials that every woman needs.
+The brand’s aesthetic of sophisticated and classic silhouettes is tailored to Singapore’s weather.
+We can never resist snagging a creation or two!

-In Good Company, multiple locations including Jewel Changi Airport and Ion Orchard; also available online
+In Good Company, multiple locations including Tang Plaza and Ion Orchard; also available online

 It’s elegance personified at Josée.P. with dressy yet casual pieces that’ll take you through any occasion.
 There’s no shying away from colour here.
-Neck tie dresses, pebbled puff-sleeves tops, sash tie skirts and blazer tops are clad in bold reds, blues, maroons and pinks.
+Neck-tie dresses, pebbled puff-sleeved tops, sash tie skirts and blazer tops are clad in bold reds, blues, maroons and pinks.

 After scanning through the items at Klarra, you’ll quickly notice a number of classics that transcend trends.
-Whether it’s for work or play, Klarra’s chic, muted-toned pieces will make your heart flutter.
-Oh, and the team has also forayed into footwear so they’ve literally got you covered from head to toe.
+Whether for work or play, the local fashion brand’s chic, muted-toned pieces will make your heart flutter.
+Oh, and the team has also forayed into footwear, so they’ve literally got you covered from head to toe.

-Klarra, multiple locations including Marina Bay Sands and Raffles City Shopping Centre; also available online
+Klarra, multiple locations including Ion Orchard and Raffles City Shopping Centre; also available online